-The new Elizabeth line trains have been built at Bombardier Transportation's UK site, helping to deliver a further 760 UK jobs and 80 apprenticeships in Derby.
+The new Elizabeth line trains have been built at Bombardier Transportation's UK site, and helped to deliver a further 760 UK jobs and 80 apprenticeships in Derby.

 Constructed using strong, but lightweight materials such as aluminium for the body shell, the trains have been designed to be light, yet well equipped for performance and customer comfort with features such as intelligent lighting and temperature control systems.

-The trains regenerate electricity back into the power supply when braking to use up to 30 per cent less energy, as well as delivering faster journey times than the old trains.
+The trains regenerate electricity back into the power supply when braking to use up to 30 per cent less energy, as well as delivering faster journey times than older trains.

 Large, clear areas around the doors allow quicker and easier boarding and alighting.
-A mixture of metro-style and bay seating will be available through the train, providing choice and comfort for customers.
+A mixture of metro-style and bay seating provides choice and comfort for customers.
 The trains will be driver-operated with on-train customer information systems delivering real-time travel information, allowing customers to plan their onward journeys whilst onboard.